YOUR ENGLISH SUCCESS TODAY

 VOCABULARY

-• pick something <-> up (phrasal verb) - to have an idea or a skill without effort
+• pick something ↔ up (phrasal verb) - to get information or learn a skill without much effort

 • complete a task | finish a task (collocations)